lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/fault-reporting.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 More details about writing night logs are provided on the :ref:`Daytime-Nighttime-Interactions-nighttime-logging` page.
 Concerning fault reports filed during the night, it is important that the observer lists all the problems that occurred during the night in the fault report section of the night log.
 This will provide higher visibility and allow to calculate total time lost to faults at the end of the observing night.

 .. figure:: ./_static/Night_log_fault_reports_list.png
     :name: Night-log-fault-reports-list

     List of all the fault reports that happened during the night for the night log.

-.. _fault-reporting-Contact-Personnel:
+.. _fault-reporting-Contact_Personnel:

 Contact Personnel
 ^^^^^^^^^^^^^^^^^